AliBadran716/Heart_Disease_Prediction/README.md

 The EDA was applied to all features in the dataset, ensuring a comprehensive understanding of the data before proceeding to the preprocessing stage.

+## Preprocessing

+Dealing with Outliers, Missing Values, and Duplicates
+1. Outliers
+We identified outliers in the numeric columns (age, trestbps, chol, thalch, oldpeak) using boxplots.
+Outliers were retained as they provided valuable information, except for a single erroneous row with trestbps equal to 0, which was removed.

+2. Handling Missing Values
+We applied an imputation strategy based on column types:

+Categorical Columns: Used a Random Forest classifier to impute missing values.
+Numeric Columns: Used a Random Forest regressor to impute missing values.
+Accuracy scores and error metrics were calculated for imputed values, ensuring the process's reliability.

+3. Renaming Columns
+Column names were standardized for consistency:
+Spaces were removed.
+Boolean values were encoded.
+Target variable was simplified to binary (0: No disease, 1: Disease).

+4. Feature Engineering
+New dataset was generated with essential features.
+Some variables (e.g., num) were recoded, and binary encodings were applied to features like sex, fbs, and exang.

 ## Key Findings

 - **XGBoost**: Achieved the highest test accuracy of 86.96%, demonstrating strong predictive power and generalizability.